Safeguarding at Holy Trinity CE Primary

 We believe that Holy Trinity CE Primary School should provide a caring, positive, safe and stimulating environment that promotes the social, emotional, physical and moral development of all our children.

 Our Safeguarding and Child Protection Policy details the procedures in place to actively safeguard our pupils.
 All our staff (including governors) are trained in safeguarding procedures and we provide information (see leaflets below) for volunteers and visitors.
 Sometimes we may need to share information and work in partnership with other agencies where there are concerns about a child’s welfare.

 We will ensure that our concerns are shared with the child’s parents in the first instance unless we have reason to believe that this would be contrary to the child’s welfare.

-We have a Designated Safeguarding Team of trained staff (Mrs P. O’Brien, Mrs J. Griffith, Miss S. Harding and Mrs F. Fargher).
+We have a Designated Safeguarding Team of trained staff (Mrs J. Griffith, Mrs C.Barnes, Miss S. Harding and Mrs F. Fargher).
 The Safeguarding Governors are Mr Peter Grover and Revd Jon Hutchinson.